 I trained initially as an NCT Breastfeeding Counsellor and then decided to expand into DipHE in Counselling which was underpinned by my BSc Hons in Psychology.
 Since then, I have decided that I would like to extend my professionalism and am in the final year of my Doctorate in Counselling Psychology.

 I have training in CBT work, Mindfulness and maintain my Continuing Professional Development to ensure that I am up to date with new theories in Psychology and that I am continually expanding my learning base, to be able to offer my clients varying Psychological techniques, depending on their own experiences.
-I have currently completed certification in DBT.

 I am a Member of the British Psychological Society (BPS), which underpins my ethical framework- how I work with my clients.
 I am also a Member of the British Association for Counsellors and Psychotherapists (BACP), and I am included on their Register of Proficient Counsellors and Psychotherapists in the UK.